 - Not super soft

-This yarn is mercerized 100% cotton, 2-ply #3 crochet thread.
+Perfect for your stash!
+This yarn is mercerized 100% cotton, 2-ply #3.
 The number relates to the thickness of the thread.

-- Great range of colors.
+- Great color range

 The Way Yarns Come